MT. EVERLIST

 BRANDING & UI KIT

 Since maps were a key feature of the experience and oceans make up the background for maps, I chose a blue as the background colors of the web pages as well.
-See style guide below for more details.

 For in-depth analysis of the logo design, see details in the link here.